TheDuGuy/interactive-cv/README.md

 └── ...config files
 ```

-## 🎨 Customization
+## 🎨 Customisation

-To personalize this CV for your own use:
+To personalise this CV for your own use:

 1. **Update personal information** in `src/components/Hero.jsx`
 2. **Add your experience** in `src/components/Timeline.jsx`